vulnz/JSI/README.md

 ###   100% AppLocker Bypass
 All payloads run **in-memory via Java**, not as external executables.
 This completely bypasses Applocker and application control policies.
+Even if policy does not allow to run EXE, MSI, .ps1, etc and allows to run java we can run artitaty EXE inside memroy.

 ###   Loader-Level EDR Bypass
 The JSI Loader: